As part of our contributor series, John Walker talks about his best time management strategies for real estate agents and brokers.

 Step 1: Punch the clock

-Unless you are working as an hourly employee for a real estate firm, chances are you do not have a required schedule to keep or clock to punch on a daily basis as an agent.
+Unless you are working as an hourly employee for a real estate firm, chances are you do not have a required schedule to keep or a clock to punch on a daily basis as an agent.
 And my guess is you like it that way, it’s one of the reasons you are in the business in the first place.
 The challenge is that while it is nice to not have to punch the clock, it is probably going to be necessary to punch one to find success.
-Real estate is hard.
-If nobody has shared that with you yet, allow me to be the bad news person in the room.

 Most new agents wonder, “how am I going to spend all the free time I’m about to have as a result of being in real estate?”
 Most experienced agents wonder, “how am going to find any free time?
 There is not enough time in the day to get everything done!”
 New agents should force themselves to allocate as much time as possible in the early stages of their practice to building their business.
 If they punch the clock and begin doing specific designated activities every day, soon enough they will probably be busier than they want to be.